shabbirabdul/Project-Pipeline3/README.md

 ###Automatic deployment environment configuration:

 A playbook is created to provision infrastructure necessary to run the application.
-The Application used here is a JAVA  web application build using MAVEN.

 ###Playbook Command: